|Day Use:||Year Round|

 - Wallowa Lake State Park is open year-round with a heated restroom/shower building during winter months.

-- Water may not be available October 1 through mid-May except at a designated restroom building.
+- Water will not be available October through mid-May except at a designated restroom building.

 - Posted day use hours, generally following daylight hours, are in each of the day use areas.

-Note: Restrooms are available in the Group Camp Area behind D21-D22 during the winter season.
+Note: Restrooms are available in the Group Camp Area behind sites D21-D22 during the winter season.
 All other restrooms are closed.
+Frost Free water spigot available at D17 for drinking water or filling tanks.

 - Campfires are allowed only in park-provided fire pits and must be put out if you leave the immediate area.